Fires are becoming more intense at night and lasting longer, study finds

 Specifically, the team measured vapor pressure deficit (VPD), which essentially indicates how fast the atmosphere is sucking moisture out of vegetation and fuels.
 A lower deficit signifies cool and moist air, while a high deficit means the air is hot and dry and conducive to burning.
 The team found the daily minimum vapor pressure deficit increased by 25 percent from 1970 to 2020.

-“The two things that change that ability to hold moisture are temperature, or how hot it is, and how much moisture is already in the air,” said Balch.
+“The two things that change that ability to hold moisture are temperature, or how hot it is, and how much moisture is already in the air,” Balch said.

 Underpaid firefighters, overstretched budgets: The U.S. isn’t prepared for fires fueled by climate change